brnaldomesi/Polka-Link/README.md

 npm run verify -- --network mainnet
 ```

-The account that is used to create the Farm contract should have a sufficient amount of (DEOR) ERC20 to fund the
+The account that is used to create the Farm contract should have a sufficient amount of (POLL) ERC20 to fund the
 contract.
 Alternatively; to manually fund, remove the 'fund' property from the configuration.

 # How it works